Shree-05-pixel/UseCasesOfPattern/README.md

 # EIAssignment

-This repository demonstrates **6 core Java Design Patterns** with **real-time user input** examples.
+This repository demonstrates **6 core Java Design Patterns** with **real-time user input** examples and a Console Application.
 Each pattern has a unique and relatable use case.

 ---
 **EXERCISE 1**- JAVA Design Patterns with Usecases